Relieves chest pain.

 Isosorbide dinitrate is a nitrate.
 It dilates blood vessels all over the body.
 This makes it less work for the heart to pump, which relieves heart-related chest pain.

 Risks and Warnings for Isordil (isosorbide dinitrate)Skip risks section.
 Skip to common concerns section.

 - › Alcohol use

-Tips from pharmacists and people taking Nitrostat (Nitroglycerin)Final section.
+Common concerns from people taking Isordil (isosorbide dinitrate)Final section.
 Do you want to return to drug navigation?

-- › Don't drink alcohol while taking this medicine.
-It can make dizziness worse.
+- Don't drink alcohol while taking this medicine.
+It can make you really dizzy.